 The hood Light wire/plug should fit through the small gap and out to the front of the car through this slot:

 At this point, I noticed that the rear edge of my Hood did not sit flush against the base of the windshield, especially on the driver’s side.
 This appears to be a common problem with this build:

 I had to remove the Hood multiple times to gently bend it into the correct shape.
 It is thick metal, so it took patience and time to get it right, but I did.
 Once you are satisfied with the position/shape of the Hood, I recommend taping the Hood closed with some more painter’s tape to temporarily keep it from opening itself in the next step:

 Turn the entire assembly over and secure the Hinges to the frame with four (4) AM screws:

 You can now turn the assembly back upright to complete the issue.
 If you want, you can also remove the tape and open the Hood to see it in action.
 It should not be opened too far, but you can get a feel for how it operates with the latch and hinges in place.

 Just for fun, I grabbed my Driver-Side Wing (Fender) from Issue 02 and temporarily placed it on the frame to get a sneak preview of what this model is going to look like down the road.
 I think it looks pretty good!

 As we attach more parts to this Frame assembly, it is will likely become more difficult to move around.
 Take extra precautions when handling the frame, especially if any exterior surface could be damaged by your work surface.
-As for materials, everything in this issue is plastic.

 Issue 65 – Body: Trunk Tray, Spare Tire Strap